-One of my favorite ways to sneak veggies into our diet is via smoothies!
+One of my favorite ways to sneak veggies into our diet is via fruit smoothies!
 Something about having a whole serving of veggies snuck into your breakfast makes me feel so productive and ready to crush the day.

-My go-to is usually a plain and simple green smoothie, but I recently rediscovered this Tropical Carrot Juice way back in the blog archives and thought I’d breathe some new life into it with new photos and easier to follow instructions.
+My go-to is usually a plain and simple green smoothie, but I recently rediscovered this tropical carrot juice way back in the blog archives and thought I’d breathe some new life into it with new photos and easier to follow instructions.
 So carrot juice…let’s do this!

 Ingredients needed for this carrot juice